FiwareAtSupCom/LoraWan/README.md

 docker compose up
 ```

--   To check whether the installation was successful go to the server ip on port 8080.
+-   To check whether the installation was successful go to the server IP on port 8080.
-In the following tutoril my server ip address is 192.168.33.69.
+In the following tutorial my server IP address is 192.168.33.69.

 ### Hardware

 -   A seeeduino lorawana gateway kit.
-For further details on the kit visit this [link](https://wiki.seeedstudio.com/LoRa_LoRaWan_Gateway_Kit/)
+For further details on the kit visit this [wiki page](https://wiki.seeedstudio.com/LoRa_LoRaWan_Gateway_Kit/)
 -   A DHT11 temperatur and humidity sensor.
 <img src="http://www.senith.lk/media/2016/10/humidity%20and%20temperature%20dht11%20module.png" width="150">